 ERGONOMICS—SAFE AND COMFORTABLE BABYWEARING

 Ergonomics are important for your ability to babywear without discomfort and/or back pain, even for longer sessions.
-An ergonomic design is also essential for ensuring that your baby is provided with the correct support and is able to sit in a natural position.
+An ergonomic design is also essential for ensuring that your baby is provided with the correct support and able to sit in a comfortable position

 ERGONOMICS FOR YOUR BABY: